adyxax/www/content/blog/ansible/syncthing-ansible-role.md

 - address: optional string to specify how to connect to the server, must match the format `tcp://<hostname>` or `tcp://<ip>`.
 Default value is *dynamic* which means a passive host.
 - shared: a mandatory dict describing the directories this host shares, which can contain the following keys:
   - name: a mandatory string to name the share in the configuration.
 It must match on all devices that share this folder.
   - path: the path of the folder on the device.
-This can difer on each device sharing this data.
+This can differ on each device sharing this data.
   - peers: a list a strings.
-Each item should be either the ansible_hostname of another device, or a hostname from the `syncthing_data.yaml` file
+Each item should be either the `ansible_hostname` of another device, or a hostname from the `syncthing_data.yaml` file

 Configuring a host through its `host_vars` looks like this:
 ```yaml